-How 3 Women From Wuhan Cope With COVID: Rap, Poetry And Moonpies
+How 3 Women From Wuhan Cope With COVID-19: Rap, Poetry And Mooncakes

 Mao, 33, author of the critically acclaimed poetry collections Oculus: Poems and Mad Honey Symposium, was born in Wuhan, China, and moved to the U.S. when she was 5.
 She said she's been "plugged into" the pandemic since January, watching for news out of Wuhan where family members still live.

-"I've had this year to think about the pandemic and see the ways in which it revitalizes this narrative of Chinese people being agents of disease," she said in a Zoom call from Vegas (where she moved in March in advance of a literary fellowship at Black Mountain Institute).
+"I've had this year to think about the pandemic and see the ways in which it revitalizes this narrative of Chinese people being agents of disease," she said in a Zoom call from Vegas, where she moved in March in advance of a literary fellowship at Black Mountain Institute.
 A lime-green aurora swirled above her head in her virtual background.

 Writing, she said, has been a way for her to make sense of COVID-19 and "transmute all those feelings into something that other people can connect to."